2009–10 Stanford Cardinal men's basketball team: Previous season

-The Cardinal started the year off strong starting 10–0 in non-conference play, but couldn't keep up in conference play ending up under .500.
-In the Pac-10 tournament they received a 9 seed and would win in the first round against Oregon State and would face the #1 seed Washington and would lose 73–85.
+The Cardinal started the year off strong starting 10–0 in non-conference play but couldn't keep up in conference play ending up under .500.
+In the Pac-10 tournament they received a #9 seed and would win in the first round against Oregon State In the second round the Cardinal faced #1 seed Washington but lost 85–73.
 Stanford received a bid to the College Basketball Invitational as a #1 seed in the Midwest and a first round opponent of Boise State.
 After the win against Boise State, Stanford hit the road and traveled to Wichita, Kansas to face the Shockers and would come out with a 70–56 victory.
 With the Semifinals being reseeded, the Cardinal would face Pac-10 foe, for the fourth time in the season, Oregon State.
 Stanford took Oregon State to overtime, but came up short losing by three, going 1–3 against the Beavers in the season and finishing 20–14 overall and 6–12 in conference play.